-Chapter 119, Section 51A of the Massachusetts General Laws requires all HS & ELP staff members and Family Child Care Educators to file a report with the Massachusetts Department of Children and Families ("DCF") when they have reasonable cause to believe that a child is suffering from abuse or neglect.
+Chapter 119, Section 51A of the Massachusetts General Laws requires all HS & ELP staff to file a report with the Massachusetts Department of Children and Families ("DCF") when they have reasonable cause to believe that a child is suffering from abuse or neglect.
 HS & ELP complies with Section 51A and DCF regulations and protocols by making timely reports of such concerns in accordance with this Policy.
 DCF then screens and investigates reports of suspected child abuse and neglect.
-The Policy also complies with the requirements of 45 CFR §1302.47(b)(5)(i) and §1302.102(d)(1)(ii) of the Head Start Performance Standards, which requires reporting to the U.S. Department of Health and Human Services of any reports regarding Community Action Pioneer Valley ("CAPV") staff or volunteer compliance with laws addressing child abuse and neglect or laws governing sex offenders.
+The Policy also complies with the requirements of 45 CFR §1302.47(b)(5)(i), §1302.102(d)(1)(ii)(A), §1302.102(d)(1)(iii)(A), and of the Head Start Performance Standards, which requires reporting suspected child abuse and neglect, within seven days, to the U.S. Department of Health and Human Services.5